This is the featured image of the Flying FX with Panning, Pitch Envelopes and Multi-Delay blog article.

-Panning is a very important aspect of sound design, yet it is often mislabeled as a task for the mixing engineer.
+Panning is an essential aspect of sound design, yet it is often mislabeled as a task for the mixing engineer.
 At the mixing stage, these professionals typically only concern themselves with placement and automation of the output (pan dials).
-All things considered the reality is that only you, the designer, know how the SOURCE should be moving.
-Modern digital effects and instruments have the capability to move about the image at a set rate, in a certain periodic or nonperiodic contour – controlled by a modulator or an envelope.
+The reality is that only you, the designer, know how the SOURCE should be moving.
+Modern digital effects and instruments can move about the image at a set rate, in a specific periodic or nonperiodic contour - controlled by a modulator or an envelope.

-Change is movement and movement is change.
-In this world, nothing can move without changing – so… why should we pan electronic sounds without changing the source?
+Change is movement, and movement is change.
+Nothing can move without changing, so why should we pan electronic sounds without changing the source?

-ILDs and ITDs – Humans are remarkably talented locators.
-We know where sounds are coming from because of ILDs (interaural level differences) and ITDs (interaural time differences).
-Simply put, it is either a difference in level between our ears or a difference in arrival time to each ear that give away a sound source’s location.
-This is why phasers and flangers seem to make sounds move around – they slightly delay a copy of the signal and pan it.
-Lower frequencies tend to be resolved using ITDs and higher frequencies tend to be resolved using ILDs.
+ILDs and ITDs - Humans are remarkably talented locators.
+We know where sounds come from because of ILDs (interaural level differences) and ITDs (interaural time differences).
+Simply put, it is either a difference in level between our ears or a difference in arrival time to each ear that gives away a sound source’s location.
+That is why phasers and flangers seem to make sounds move around - they slightly delay a copy of the signal and pan it.
+Low frequencies tend to be resolved using ITDs, and higher frequencies tend to be determined using ILDs.

-Behind, In Front, Above, Below – Making sounds seem like they are behind or above you is difficult and can really only be accomplished using binaural recording or surround sound systems.
-However, if you think about diffraction (sounds bending around obstacles) and the shape of our outer ears for a moment you may realize this….
-Our outer ears are the main reason we can tell when something is behind or in front of us.
+Behind, In Front, Above, Below - Making sounds seem behind or above you is complex and can only be accomplished using binaural recording or surround sound systems.
+However, if you think about diffraction (sounds bending around obstacles) and the shape of our outer ears for a moment, you may realize this….
+Our external ears are the main reason we can tell when something is behind or in front of us.
 This goes for sound from above as well.
-Both the unique effect of our outer ear and the widened reflections tell us that something is above.
-It is difficult to research sound coming from below us – that is, after all, an alien concept.
-Can you think of any situation where sound would be coming from DIRECTLY below you?
+The unique effect of our outer ear and the widened reflections tell us that something is overhead.
+It is challenging to research sound coming from below us - that is, after all, an alien concept.
+Can you imagine any situation where sound would be coming directly below you?
 Maybe while skydiving, or swimming….

-The Doppler Effect – Sounds seem to change pitch when they move at a significant speed.
-The deeper the pitch modulation, the faster the source will seem to be moving as you move its pan position.
+The Doppler Effect - Sounds seem to change pitch when they move at a significant speed.
+The deeper the pitch modulation, the faster the source appears to move as you move its pan position.

-These three parameters all change to some degree when a sound is in motion.
-It takes a reflective room to notice delay time changes and a significant speed to notice the Doppler Effect; but, subconsciously, we are always using this information to localize sound.
-In my example, I set up an LFO modulating the pan position on a few variations of two similar samples, a little bit of pitch enveloping, and multiple mono delays with different delay times and automated wetness.
-Avoid automating or modulating delay times because we don’t want that characteristic tape emulation – you know, that dramatic “whip” in pitch.
+These three parameters change to some degree when a sound is in motion.
+I take a reflective room to notice delay time changes and a significant speed to observe the Doppler Effect, but subconsciously, we always use this information to localize sound.
+For example, I set up an LFO modulating the pan position on a few variations of two similar samples, a little pitch enveloping, and multiple mono delays with different delay times and automated wetness.
+An old automating or modulating delay times because we don’t want that characteristic tape emulation - that dramatic “whip” in pitch.
+Sample Layout

 pic - battery with samples